Tayler Scott: Arizona Diamondbacks

 On 31 May 2025, Scott signed a minor league contract with the Arizona Diamondbacks.
 He made three scoreless appearances for the Triple-A Reno Aces before being added to Arizona's active roster on 10 June.
 In nine appearances for Arizona, Scott struggled to a 9.00 ERA with seven strikeouts over nine innings of work.
 On 28 June, Scott was designated for assignment by the Diamondbacks.
 He elected free agency after clearing waivers on 1 July.

 Houston Astros (second stint)

 On 4 July 2025, Scott signed a minor league contract with the Houston Astros.
-In 11 appearances for the Triple-A Sugar Land Space Cowboys, he logged an 0-2 record and 4.91 ERA with 11 strikeouts and two saves over 11 innings of work.
+In 11 appearances for the Triple-A Sugar Land Space Cowboys, he logged an 0–2 record and 4.91 ERA with 11 strikeouts and two saves over 11 innings of work.
 On 18 August, the Astros selected Scott's contract, adding him to their active roster.
 He allowed five runs across 1 1/3 innings of a 10–0 loss to the Detroit Tigers, and was designated for assignment the following day.
 Scott cleared waivers and was sent outright to Triple-A Sugar Land on 22 August.
 He elected free agency on 6 October.

+Atlanta Braves

+On 27 December 2025, Scott signed a minor league contract with the Atlanta Braves.
+He began the 2026 season with the Triple–A Gwinnett Stripers, pitching in 14 contests and registering a 9.20 ERA with 19 strikeouts across 14 2/3 innings pitched.
+On 16 May 2026, Scott was released by the Braves organization.

+Algodoneros de Unión Laguna

+On 14 June 2026, Scott signed with the Algodoneros de Unión Laguna of the Mexican League.